AlanMVarghese/NEAT-FlappyBird/README.md

-This is the Flappy Bird Game using NEAT and Pygame written in Python.
-NEAT stands for neuro evolution of augmenting topologies and is a genetic algorithm that creates artificial neural networks.

-In this project, NEAT is used to train an AI to play the Flappy Bird Game.
+I developed Flappy Bird AI using Pygame and NEAT as a personal project to explore the capabilities of neural networks and genetic algorithms.
+The goal was to demonstrate how AI can learn and improve its performance in the classic Flappy Bird game by evolving over generations.
+The outcome was a successful demonstration of machine learning in action, showcasing the AI's ability to autonomously learn and adapt to the game.